Tutoriels Backend

 It has the effect of speeding up the operation of a website.

-It allows you to specify which parts of a website should be loaded on startup.
+It allows you to specify which parts of a website should be loaded when it starts.

 Theory